 1. Capturing Traffic on the Network

-The first step in NTA is to capture data as it moves through the network.
+The first step in monitoring optimal network performance and availability in NTA is to capture data as it moves through the network using a network traffic analysis tool.
 Tools such as Wireshark, SolarWinds, and Splunk analyze network packets in real-time.
 These tools capture:

 - Source and Destination IPs: Where the data originates and where it's headed.